 Even though this post is focused on what you should avoid saying to an HSP, please understand that most of these apply to anyone and everyone – including you.
 Being upset about anything, whether you understand it or not, deserves a little bit of kindness and compassion.

 Highly sensitive people are just that – sensitive.
 We don’t need to be reminded of this because we already know who we are, how we react to out environment, people, and to most situations.
 For some reason, though, being highly sensitive carries a negative connotation that I just don’t understand.
 In fact, I often find myself feeling grateful for my high sensitivity.

-Please understand that you were born the way you were, much like we were.
+Please understand that you were born the way you were.
 High sensitivity is not a choice, it’s an innate trait.
 We can’t just turn it on and off.

 Unfortunately, we HSPs still seem to hear the same insensitive things from people in our lives, over and over.
 Here are some of my personal favorites that I really don’t want to hear from anyone in times of turmoil (please note the differences between what you say and what we hear).

 9 Things to Avoid Saying to an HSP

 This is never helpful, and is just telling me what I already know, but in a derogatory way, as if being sensitive is a bad thing.
 It’s not, and it’s a huge part of who I am as a person.
 I am sensitive.
 It’s how I navigate the world.
 If you want to help, then acknowledge my feelings as being valid, listen, and lend a shoulder to cry on.